Azure/azure-sdk-for-js/sdk/anomalydetector/ai-anomaly-detector/README.md

 To create a client object to access the Anomaly Detector API, you will need the `endpoint` of your Anomaly Detector resource and a `credential`.
 The Anomaly Detector client can use either Azure Active Directory credentials or an API key credential to authenticate.

-You can find the endpoint for your Anomaly Detector resource either in the Azure Portal or by using the Azure CLI snippet below:
+You can find the endpoint for your Anomaly Detector resource in the Azure Portal by clicking `Keys and Endpoint` under Resource Management in the menu or by using the Azure CLI snippet below:

 ```bash
 az cognitiveservices account show --name <your-resource-name> --resource-group <your-resource-group-name> --query "endpoint"